KSAH-42/RabbitOM/README.md

 ➡️ The current implementation used the .net Framework 4.8 and not .net core

-➡️ The full rtp layer (rtp payload parsers, etc...) which already exists and not present in this repository.
-A new implementation is actually in progress.
+➡️ The rtp layer is actually in progress, but not finished

 ➡️ The Classes used for decoding was already implemented but here, in this repository, new implementation is in progress.